anybox/anybox.recipe.odoo/doc/configuration.rst

 addons
 ------

-Specifies additional OpenERP addons, either a local path or a repository.
+Specifies additional OpenERP addons, either a local path or a remote repository.

 Example::